LLNL/Curvallis/README.md

    - **--out_eos_file_base _base path_**

    Use the file names _base path_.dat and _base path_.info when writing out the moved data points for 2d, eos data.
 Only create the _base path_.info file if --use_eos_info_file is set.
 This option must be set if --in_eos_file_base is set.

-   - **--output_file_name _path_ (Default: moved_points_out.dat)**

-   Use the file name _path_.dat when writing out the moved data points for 1d data.
-This option doesn't have to be specified with 1d data because there is a default file name.

 **Shift, Limit, and Point Exclusion arguments** alter the appearance of Input data.
 None of these options are required to be set.